sjbennett123/gloryforthefist/content/rules/_index.md

 Nobility carries with it power and responsibility.
 Beside showing respect to those who are above you in the feudal hierarchy, you must also obey them.
 Commoners owe respect to nobles because nobles protect them from marauding monsters, ensure that there is a flowing economy, strengthen the land’s ties with the throne, and generally maintain a status quo which keeps the citizenry a few steps away from anarchy.
 Because of all this hard work, if a noble gives a commoner an order, that person is obligated to obey it.
 Although there is no Oath of Fealty, the relation is implied because of what the noble does for the commoner.

 Does that mean that the nobles have free reign over the commoners?
 Of course not.
 A noble who orders commoners to perform manual labor or pushes them about for no reason places himself or herself at risk of losing his or her title.
 The noble’s lieges are obligated to investigate any charges of wrongdoing by the nobility even if reported to them by a commoner.

 In some ways, squires fit into the same category as commoners except that they have sworn an Oath of Fealty to a noble.
 That squire’s oath is also sworn to any person the noble has an oath to as well.
 Therefore, if Squire Michael swears an oath to Dame Linda, he has implied oaths to Linda’s liege, Baroness Jora, and to her liege, Duke Padsworth.
 And of course, all oaths are sworn to the King or Queen.

 If someone higher than you on the chain of command gives you an order, you are required to obey it, provided that the order is not contradictory to orders already issued you by your liege.
 Suppose Michael becomes a knight in Baroness Jora’s court.

 If Baron Higgin comes along and gives Michael an order, does he have to obey it?
 Yes, but only if it is not contradictory to a previous order given by his liege Baroness Jora.
 This can be somewhat confusing and does present the same problems posed by nobles ordering commoners around, but it is also self-correcting in the same fashion.

 If Baron Higgin orders Sir Michael to accompany him on a rescue mission, Michael must obey.
 If Baroness Jora had previously ordered him to await the arrival of a visiting dignitary then he could refuse to follow Baron Higgin’s orders explaining, of course, that his liege had already given him an important task.
 If Baroness Jora had given him no specific task, then he would have to obey.

 If Baron Higgin had ordered Sir Michael to kill a commoner standing nearby, he would also have to obey.
 Although no explanation was given, and this seems like a heinous crime, the knight would be required to follow the command.

 Suppose the commoner was really an evil doppelganger.
 Baron Higgin’s quick thinking would have saved the day.
 Had the knight argued with the Baron, the villain might have been able to escape.

 By ordering someone to do something, a noble takes a great risk.
 If a noble gives an order, then that noble takes full responsibility for the results of that order.

 In the example above, if the commoner proved to be nothing more than an ordinary citizen, Baron Higgin would be guilty of murder even though he himself did not perform the action, and Sir Michael would be found innocent.
 Baron Higgin would certainly lose his title and be subjected to the laws of the region as well.

 Nobles understand that the power to command others must be used very carefully.
 Much thought must be given before issuing an order.
 This is why most nobles will not issue orders to those outside of their immediate court.

 A good example of this chain of command can be found in the modern day army of nearly any country in the world.
 A private who is a member of Company D must still obey orders given to him or her from a sergeant from Company B. It is assumed that this power will not be abused or misused.
 While it’s true that noble courts are not military organizations, they operate using a chain of command structure upon which modern day conventions are based.

 This also applies to dispensing justice.
 Not every nobleperson can act as judge and jury in every instance.
 Generally speaking, you may only dispense justice upon those who are under you in the chain of command.
 A knight can only decide cases that result from actions taken on his or her lands.
 Visiting nobles should always defer to the owner or administrator of the local lands.
 This overlaps a bit of course: a knight’s lands are also the lands of all of the knight’s lieges.

 Any person of any rank giving orders or dispensing justice among the commoners must be certain beforehand that their superiors would agree with both their reasoning and the severity of the punishment.
 If they indiscriminately or falsely submit a commoner to punishment then their superiors should see to it that they receive punishment equal to that enacted against the person in question.

 There are consequences for every action.

 To summarize, all commoners must obey nobles of any rank.

 Nobles must obey the orders of nobles of a higher rank than themselves provided those orders are not contradictory to the ones given them by their liege lord.
 It is incumbent on nobles to watch those under them to make sure this is not abused.
 In addition, nobles may dispense justice for crimes committed on their lands only.

 ### General Courtesy

 For the most part, showing respect for someone of a higher rank than yourself is very similar to showing respect for persons of importance in modern society.
 The average person on the street would not be able to walk in and start chatting with the President any more than your character should be able to chat with the King.
 Just like in modern society, in order to speak with any important person, you have to run through a lot of red tape.

 For example: Say Amilio the Stout wanted an audience with the King because he thought the monsters just outside of his town were killing more than their fair share of townsfolk every Saturday night.

 He would, if following proper channels, take the case to a local Baronial guard or to the Baronial Seneschal if one was available.
 If neither of these were available to listen to the problem, he could even try approaching one of the Baronial knights who may be willing to listen.
-Should our hero’s pleas still go ignored or his request to speak to the King not considered important, he might consider taking his case to the local mage or healers’ guild representative to plea his case for him.
+Should our hero’s please still go ignored or his request to speak to the King not considered important, he might consider taking his case to the local mage or healers’ guild representative to plea his case for him.
 They might command more attention.
 That person would approach the Baron and request the Baron to listen to Amilio’s problem.
 If the Baron listens, he may then elect to

 1. solve the problem himself;